Navigation auf uzh.ch

 With the help of interested citizens, a database for the as yet unedited letters from the Bullinger correspondence from 1548 onwards was set up and made available to researchers.

-Using a participatory approach, the first steps towards a "Züri begrünt" web app are initiated, a simple tool for the realization of small and larger greening projects with the aim of improving the urban climate and quality of life.
+Using a participatory approach, the first steps towards a "Züri begrünt" web app were initiated, a simple tool for the realization of small and larger greening projects with the aim of improving the urban climate and quality of life.

 AP5: App’Ailes d’Air